kyarnal22/Data-146/Project2/Project2.md

 ![Logarithmic Transformation](logPop.png)

 The second graph of the logarithmic transformation of the population variable clearly best communicates the change in population amongst all countries from 1952 to 2007.
 While the graph of the raw data is very concentrated and difficult to read, the second graph is much more spread out  and shows the gradual increase in average population over the years.
+The values are too large in the first, raw data set, making the plots very concentrated around smaller values while including distinct outliers.
+Scaling the data down allows for a clearer plot that easily demonstrates how population changed over the given years.